shpml/fundamentals/04_chapter/11_assesment.md

 ##### Below are the steps for completing this assignment:

-1) Create your footer with the given text and a heart icon underneath your `div`s, before your closing body tag.
+1) Create your footer with the following text and a heart icon underneath your `div`s, before your closing body tag.

 *Created with &hearts; by GA*